Estimated reading time: 9 minutes

 In some cases, doctors suggest Electroconvulsive therapy (ECT) that helps manage your clinical depression.

-Please reach out to your doctor about your medical condition for proper advice based on your current situation or a depressive episode.
+Please reach out to your doctor about your medical condition for proper advice based on your current situation.

 Conclusion

 It is crucial for any individual dealing with depression to seek treatment and receive guidance from a medical professional.
-If you are struggling with it at work, speak with your doctor about the best way to overcome this major depressive disorder.
+If you are struggling with it at work, speak with your doctor about the best way to overcome this depressive.